ethankennerly/player-accuracy/README.md

-# TODO: How can basketball field goals and baseball hits be compared?
+# How can basketball field goals and baseball hits be compared?

 In general, I find it interesting to compare game systems by player performance metrics.